Specialized emergency care for newborns, children and teenagers

 We see everyone as quickly as possible.
 However, we do treat the most critical patients first.
 Our staff will do its best to speed up the process, and we’re always available to answer any questions you may have and to help soothe your child’s fears.

-When to take your child to the emergency department - Sometimes it can be difficult to know when to take your child to the emergency department.
-That’s why we offer our Care Now service.
+When to take your child to the emergency room - Sometimes it can be difficult to know when to take your child to the emergency room.
+That’s why we offer our Novant Health care line service.
 It’s a direct hotline to our nurses who can help you determine what kind of action you should take for your child.

-The following warning signs warrant immediately bringing your child into our emergency department:
+The following warning signs warrant immediately bringing your child into our emergency room: